 Click or tap Import photos and videos option.
 This action will open all photos on your iPhone in Windows 8’s Photos app.

-Step 4: Select photos and videos that you wish to import and then click or tap the Import button to start copying all images from your iPhone to PC.
+Step 4: Select photos and videos that you wish to import and then click or tap the Import button to start copying all images from your iPhone to your PC.

-Step 5: Once Photos app completes its business, you’ll see an option to open up the folder to view imported photos.
+Step 5: Once the Photos app completes its business, you’ll see an option to open up the folder to view imported photos.
 You can also close the Photos app if you would like to view the imported photos later.

 All imported photos are saved in the Pictures library.
-To open Pictures library, open up Computer (File Explorer) or any other folder, and then click Pictures option located in the left pane.
+To open the Pictures library, open up Computer (File Explorer) or any other folder, and then click the Pictures option located in the left pane.
 Good luck!

 Another way to import pictures from iPhone to Windows 8/10

-Step 2: Right-click anywhere on the Photos app to see Import option in the lower right corner of the screen.
+Step 2: Right-click anywhere on the Photos app to see the Import option in the lower right corner of the screen.